hatnote/montage/design.md

 Maintainers can technically do anything, as they have database access to the system, however they are intended to only add organizers.

+# Vote allocation

+## Static versus dynamic

+As of writing, Montage is designed for vote pre-allocation.
+That is, on round initiation, voting tasks are preassigned to jury members.

+One design that's been debated is dynamic task assignment.
+The early design of Montage didn't support this for the following reasons:

+* Implementation complexity and potential performance issues
+* Potentially unfair results due to one or more jury members having more time/initiative, leading to them voting more than other jurors

+Preallocation is simpler, ensures an even distribution of votes, sets a clear expectation of work for juror and coordinator, ultimately leaving the coordinator in charge.

+A future version of Montage might want to support dynamic dispensing of votes.
+The current schema could support it, but the user_id would be left blank.
+Then, for each batch of votes, it's a matter of finding RoundEntries that have not been voted on by the current user.
+It may be possible to do this efficiently.

+The important feature, which I am about to implement, is allocation weighting.
+That is, coordinators should be able to set a minimum and maximum amount of work expected from each juror.
+(The version I am about to implement is still pre-allocated, so the minimum and maximum are the same value.)